OpenGeoscience/uvdat/docs/setup.md

 docker compose up
 ```

-GPU acceleration is optional and only needed for faster tile2net inference.
+GPU acceleration is optional and only needed for accelerated inferencing.